kks32/phd-thesis-template/README.md

 *   Custom page styles: 3 Different Header / Footer styles

 *   Pre-defined and custom margin size

+*   Abstract separate with title and name is generated as per the requirements of the Student Registry for submitting the PhD dissertation.

 ### Building your thesis